 Source: As You Sow (2020)

 JUST Capital polls Americans every year to identify the issues that matter most in defining just business behaviour.
 For their 2023 rankings JUST Capital asked a representative sample of 3,002 Americans to compare 20 different business Issues on a head-to-head basis, producing a reliable hierarchy of Issues ranked in order of priority.
 Issues are organised under the headings Workers, Customers, Communities, the Environment, or Shareholders & Governance.
 JUST Capital then define metrics that map to those issues and track and analyse the largest, publicly traded U.S. companies.
 This analysis powers their rankings, in which this company ranked 847th of 951 companies, and 28th of 31 Food, Beverage & Tobacco companies.

 Source: JUST Capital (2023)

-In 2019 the median pay for a worker at this company was US$67,750.
-The CEO was paid 62 times this amount.
+In 2022 the median pay for a worker at this company was US$80,335.
+The CEO was paid 60 times this amount.
 Exorbitant CEO pay is a major contributor to rising inequality.
 CEOs are getting more because of their power to set pay, not because they are increasing productivity or possess specific, high-demand skills.
 The economy would suffer no harm if CEOs were paid less (or taxed more).
 In contrast, the CEO-to-typical-worker compensation ratio was 20-to-1 in 1965 and 58-to-1 in 1989.
-A lower pay ratio could indicate a company is dedicated to creating high-wage jobs and investing in their employees for the company's long-term health.

 Source: AFL-CIO (2023)